How Much Does Business Insurance Cost?

 - The number of credit cards your business has

-- Outstanding loans or any debt your business has
+- Outstanding loans or any debt your company has

 - Whether or not you pay your monthly bills on time